philsinatra/IDM364/examples/04/event_handling/README.md

   ...
 ```

 Instead, we'll use some type of a loop to iterate over each of the signs from our signs data.
-The first thing you should notice is that our fish data is currently an object, which isn't exactly perfect since we're going to loop over this data using a `map` or `forEach` function which both work with arrays, not objects.
+The first thing you should notice is that our sign data is currently an object, which isn't exactly perfect since we're going to loop over this data using a `map` or `forEach` function which both work with arrays, not objects.

 We'll need to convert the data, or access each object key as an array of data.
 And we can do that with `Object.keys`